With much talk about knowing the length of a catch, we decided to put an end to the question of how long is a trout?

 Bump boards are easy to make (there are many tutorials on YouTube using either plastic or wood as a base).

-The bonus is that, should you be stopped, this technique is what the CO uses.
+The bonus is that this technique is what the CO uses.
 If making your own board, be sure that the numbering is clear and large enough to see when you take a photo of the fish on the board.
 That way, if there is some shrinkage after the catch has been sitting on ice for a while, you will still have visual proof of the catches’ original size.

 Why use a bump board?